JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 ### RabbitMQ

 **RabbitMQ** is an open-source message broker that facilitates communication between applications, services, or microservices in a distributed system.

 It supports multiple messaging protocols, including **AMQP** (Advanced Message Queuing Protocol), which is the default protocol used by RabbitMQ for managing and routing messages.

 RabbitMQ operates on a **queue-based model**, where messages are placed in queues by producers and consumed by consumers.

-It ensures reliable delivery and helps decouple systems, allowing for asynchronous and scalable communication between different components. r.
+It ensures reliable delivery and helps decouple systems, allowing for asynchronous and scalable communication between different components.

 {{% details title="More about - RabbitMQ 🌍" closed="true" %}}

 The main features of RabbitMQ include:
 - **Message Queuing**: It acts as an intermediary that stores messages until they can be processed by consumers.